cityflow-project/CityFlow/docs/source/replay.rst

 The first line is the title of the chart.

-Each row stands for a time step and Each column stands for a specific metric.
+Each row stands for a time step and each column stands for a specific metric.
 For example, to track vehicle numbers of three crossroads respectively, we need three columns and each column stands for the vehicle number of a certain crossroads.

+In one row, numbers are separated by one or more spaces or tabs.

 The numbers in one column will be shown as points connected by one line in the chart.